A fire at a wedding hall in Iraq kills at least 100 people and injures 150 more

 Survivors arrived at local hospitals, receiving oxygen and bandaged, as their families milled through hallways and outside as workers organized more oxygen cylinders.

-Health Ministry spokesman Saif al-Badr gave the casualty figure via the state-run Iraqi News Agency.
+The health department in Nineveh province raised the death toll to 114.
+Health Ministry spokesman Saif al-Badr earlier put the number of injured at 150 via the state-run Iraqi News Agency.

 "All efforts are being made to provide relief to those affected by the unfortunate accident," al-Badr said.